 Compared to cross validation, the 10-fold cross validation repeats the validation multiple times and ensures all the observations are used for training and validation.

-We find little difference between these two schemes.
+We find little difference between these two schemes in our experiment.

 We include the following US calendar events including Halloween, Thanksgiving, Christmas, New Year’s Day, President’s Day, Easter, Memorial Day, the 4th of July, and Labour Day.